 The ‘Green Internet’

 Many contemporary tech giants like Google, Apple, and Facebook are focusing to create a ‘green internet’.
-Every company is using increasingly green energy to power the web.
+Every company is using increasingly green spirit to power the web.

 Nobel Prize for Discovering Solar Panels